James Cagney: Smart Money (1931), Blonde Crazy (1931), and Taxi! (1932)

+Warner Bros. was quick to team its two rising gangster stars, Edward G. Robinson and Cagney, for the 1931 film Smart Money.
+Eager to follow the success of Robinson's Little Caesar, the studio filmed Smart Money concurrently with The Public Enemy.

+With the introduction of the Motion Picture Production Code of 1930 that placed limits upon on-screen violence, Warner Bros. allowed Cagney a change of pace, casting him in the comedy Blonde Crazy, again opposite Blondell.

-As he completed filming, The Public Enemy was filling cinemas with all-night showings.
-Cagney began to compare his pay with his peers, thinking his contract allowed for salary adjustments based on the success of his films.
-Warner Bros. disagreed, however, and refused to give him a raise.
-The studio heads also insisted that Cagney continue promoting their films, even ones he was not in, which he opposed.
-Cagney moved back to New York, leaving his brother Bill to look after his apartment.
+The Public Enemy was an enormous box-office success, and Cagney began to compare his pay with that of his peers, believing that his contract allowed for salary adjustments based on the success of his films.
+However, Warner Bros. refused to allow him a pay raise.
+The studio heads also insisted that Cagney continue promoting their films, even those in which he did not appear, despite his opposition.
+Cagney returned to New York, leaving his brother Bill to look after his apartment.

-While Cagney was in New York, his brother, who had effectively become his agent, angled for a substantial pay raise and more personal freedom for his brother.
-The success of The Public Enemy and Blonde Crazy forced Warner Bros.' hand.
-They eventually offered Cagney a contract for $1000 a week.
-Cagney's first film upon returning from New York was 1932's Taxi!.
-The film is notable for not only being the first time that Cagney danced on screen, but it was also the last time he allowed himself to be shot at with live ammunition (a relatively common occurrence at the time, as blank cartridges and squibs were considered too expensive and hard to find for use in most motion picture filming).
-He had been shot at in The Public Enemy, but during filming for Taxi!, he was almost hit.
+While Cagney was in New York, his brother, who had effectively become his agent, sought a substantial pay raise and more personal freedom for him.
+Following the success of The Public Enemy and Blonde Crazy, Warner Bros. offered Cagney a contract for $1,000 per week.
+Cagney's first film upon returning from New York was Taxi!
+(1932), a critical success in which Cagney danced for the first time on screen.
+It also marked the last time that he permitted live ammunition to be shot at him, a relatively common occurrence at the time, as blank cartridges and squibs were rare and expensive.
+During filming for Taxi!, he was almost hit by gunfire.
+In the film's opening scene, Cagney speaks fluent Yiddish, a language that he had learned during childhood in New York City.

-In his opening scene, Cagney spoke fluent Yiddish, a language he had picked up during his boyhood in New York City.
-Critics praised the film.
-Taxi! was the source of one of Cagney's most misquoted lines; he never actually said, "MMMmmm, you dirty rat!", a line commonly used by impressionists.
-The closest he got to it in the film was, "Come out and take it, you dirty, yellow-bellied rat, or I'll give it to you through the door!"
+Blonde Crazy and Taxi! contain lines that became the basis of many misquoted celebrity impersonations of Cagney.
+He never said "Mmm, you dirty rat!" on film; in Blonde Crazy, he says: "That dirty, double-crossin' rat!" and in Taxi!, he says: "Come out and take it, you dirty, yellow-bellied rat, or I'll give it to you through the door!"
+The quote from Blonde Crazy was nominated for the American Film Institute's 2005 AFI's 100 Years...100 Movie Quotes list.

 The film was swiftly followed by The Crowd Roars and Winner Take All.